 Over the last decade, Morris’ influence and tutelage have led College of Charleston to national recognition with a winning percentage that ranks 15th in all of NCAA Division I baseball over that span.
 The Cougars have won two league championships and made two NCAA appearances during Morris’ time with CofC.

-Morris, who earned a degree in exercise science from the College of Charleston in 2005, played a total of six seasons in the St. Louis, Milwaukee and Los Angeles Angels organizations.
+Morris, who earned a degree in exercise science from the College of Charleston in 2005, played a total of six seasons of professional baseball in the St. Louis, Milwaukee and Los Angeles Angels organizations.
 He played collegiately at The Citadel (1998-00) where he earned first team All-America honors by USA Today and Baseball Weekly in 2000, after leading the nation with a Southern Conference-record 84 stolen bases.

-Morris, who was named the Peoria Chiefs team MVP in 2001 after stealing a Midwest League record 111 bases, was drafted in the 15th round by the Cardinals in 2000.
+He was named the Peoria Chiefs team MVP in 2001 after stealing a Midwest League record 111 bases, was drafted in the 15th round by the Cardinals in 2000.
 He is just one of 15 players in pro baseball history to steal at least 100 bases in a season.